grafana/tempo/docs/tempo/website/setup/linux.md

    # Token created:  YWRtaW4tcG9saWN5LWJvb3RzdHJhcC10b2tlbjo8Ujc1IzQyfXBfMjd7fDIwMDRdYVxgeXw=
    ```

 1. After you enter your password, the system outputs a new token.
-Save this token somewhere secure for future API calls and to enable the GET plugin.
+Save this token somewhere secure for future API calls and to enable the Tempo plugin.

    ```bash
    Password: